 • Assessed Minnesota Gross Sales Fees and ACRRA Surcharge payments due to the MDA from sales reporting must be received and processed into your dealer license on or before January 31st.
 Allow time for US mail and the MDA processing.

-• If you do not have agricultural pesticide sales during the year, you must access your online sales report and certify a “No Sales” report.
+• If you do not have agricultural pesticide sales during the year, you must access the online sales reporting application and certify a “No Sales” report.

 Preparing a Sales Spreadsheet for Importing